 - Milepost 297 – Julian Price Park: This park centers around a beautiful lake.
-Hike around the lake, rent a canoe, picnic or camp.
+Hike around the lake or on Boone Fork Trail, rent a canoe, picnic or camp.
 Read more.

 - Milepost 302.8 – Rough Ridge Hike: Look for a small parking area on the right for the trailhead to a hike to wonderful views on a boardwalk atop a rocky ridge along Tanawha Trail.
 Read more.

 - Milepost 304.4 – Linn Cove Viaduct: Driving across the this engineering marvel is so much fun.
-Stop at the Visitors Center to learn about the construction and hike underneath it.
+Stop at the Visitors Center to learn about the construction and hike the Tanawha Trail underneath it.

-- Milepost 305 – US 221 Crosses: Exit onto U.S. 221 south for the entrance of Grandfather Mountain or return to Sugar Mountain via Linville.
+- Milepost 305 – US 221 Crosses: Exit onto U.S. 221 south for the entrance of Grandfather Mountain or return to Sugar Mountain (8 miles) via Linville.
 See our Grandfather Mountain Guide.

 - Milepost 305.2 – Beacon Heights Hike: An easy half mile hike takes you to a rock summit with multiple places for panoramic views and picnics.
 Read more.

-- Milespot 308.3 – Flat Rock Trail: Stroll a 6/10 of a mile easy loop trail to a rocky cliff with gorgeous mountain views to Grandfather.
+- Milepost 308.3 – Flat Rock Trail: Stroll a 6/10 of a mile easy loop trail to a rocky cliff with gorgeous mountain views to Grandfather.
 Read more.